Polkez/PythonLab1/README.md

 ### __Task 3: It smells pretty bad in here...__
 This code has all flavours of errors, and it is really disgusting, please fix it for me.

-Correct all errors and change comments if there are logical or semantic errors.
+Correct all errors if there are logical or semantic errors.

 Assume the comments are correct and the coded logic is not `:)`